Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

-Participants were also careful to keep their work and personal lives separate to avoid potentially dangerous context collapse, such as by using physical strategies like separate devices (as noted in prior work~\cite{mcdonald2021s}): \begin{quote} ``I have different devices, I have a phone for my personal contacts and a phone for my work contacts, I have different emails, I know in the end a lot of the information gets tangled because I log in on the same laptop, but trying to separate it somehow, using different identities, making sure they are not mixed up.''
-(P33) \end{quote}
+Participants were also careful to keep their work and personal lives separate to avoid potentially dangerous context collapse, such as by using physical strategies like separate devices (as noted in prior work~\cite{mcdonald2021s}).
+P33 explained, "I have a phone for my personal contacts and a phone for my work contacts, I have different emails", but also expressed privacy despondency over their lack of ability to fully separate their personas: "in the end a lot of the information gets tangled because I log in on the same laptop."

 They also used digital strategies such as having different accounts, as P33 describes above, and utilizing platform affordances that allow workers to block clients from the worker's home state from viewing their profile.
-P16 explains: \begin{quote}``You can block certain parts of the world or parts of the country.
+P16 explains that on some sex work platforms, ``you can block certain parts of the world or parts of the country.
 So I will do that for my state and a state I have family in.''
-(P16)\end{quote} When such affordances were not directly available, workers manually took care to avoid following anyone connected to their personal account and vice versa: \begin{quote}``I try to keep my personal social media and my sex work social media very separate as in I won't even follow somebody that... because once you do that [social media site] starts saying maybe you want to follow this person because they're a mutual.
-I try to keep everything very separated in that sense.''
-(P9) \end{quote}
+When such affordances were not directly available, workers manually took care to avoid following anyone connected to their personal account and vice versa.
+P9 describes taking care to keep ``my personal social media and my sex work social media very separate'' in order to avoid a situation where a social media site ``starts saying maybe you want to follow this person because they're a mutual.''
+This approach also mirrors "strategic outing"- an approach discussed in prior work on digital dating~\cite{carlson2020love}.

-For some participants such as those engaged in exclusive arrangements or DTC sales, doing this type of work reduced their exposure and thus their risks since they only allowed trusted clients to engage them for online-only services: ``I would say I’ve done [video-call platform] calls only with established clients for that reason [lack of trust].''
-(P26)